- Things to consider before opening a business account

 Remember that Standard Chartered is largely an investment bank at its core and although its business banking model has largely improved over the years, you should only opt for a business account if you already have a large sum of savings.

-Wise, or formerly known as TransferWise is a UK-based money transfer company that offers new-gen banking solutions.
-They offer the best conversion rates for clients when they send, transfer and receive funds across the globe.
+Wise, formerly known as TransferWise is a UK-based money transfer company that offers new-gen banking solutions.
+They offer the best conversion rates for clients when they send, transfer, and receive funds across the globe.

 Their debit card works the same way as a conventional one and can be used to deposit payment online and in physical stores globally.
 Affordable money transfer service is the company’s motto.
 This makes it a very viable option for online businesses that have large volumes of international transactions.